ehourdakis/PosQuatEKF/README.md

 ## PosQuatEKF
-Implementation of an EKF for a position-quaternion state system.
+Implementation of an EKF for a position-quaternion state space system.
 The project can be compiled by issuing the following commands:

 ```bash
 cmake . -DUSE_GNUPLOT=ON -B build/